DuncanRuns/Hermes/README.md

 - `inside_structures` - A list of names of structures that a player is currently inside.
 Only logs when the list of structures changes to prevent redundant logs, although relogging may result in duplicate logs.
 The check runs every 20 ticks, similar to advancements.
+    - The names are similar or identical to those used in the `/locate` or `/locate structure` commands.
+This means in 1.18.2+, village is split into its 5 different biome variants, as well as ruined portals and some other structures.
 - `game_info` - The "Game Info" whenever a change happens to it.
 If a field is not present, that means it hasn't changed from the last `game_info` event.
 Game Info includes:
     - Non-default Game Rules